Perceptual image hashing for PHP

-The resulting hash is a 64 bit hexadecimal image fingerprint that can be stored in your database once calculated.
+Hash object, is a hexadecimal image fingerprint that can be stored in your database once calculated.
 The hamming distance is used to compare two image fingerprints for similarities.
 Low distance values will indicate that the images are similar or the same, high distance values indicate that the images are different.
 Use the following method to detect if images are similar or not:

 Equal images will not always have a distance of 0, so you will need to decide at which distance you will evaluate images as equal.
 For the image set that I tested, a max distance of 5 was acceptable.
 But this will depend on the implementation, the images and the number of images.
 For example; when comparing a small set of images, a lower maximum distances should be acceptable as the chances of false positives are quite low.
 If however you are comparing a large amount of images, 5 might already be too much.

 Hash object can return the internal binary hash in a couple of different format:

 echo $hash->toHex(); // 7878787c7c707c3c echo $hash->toBin(); // 0111100001111000011110000111110001111100011100000111110000111100 echo $hash->toInt(); // 8680820757815655484